How to Prove Age Discrimination in the Hiring Process: Ageism in Hiring and by AI Decisionmakers

 What Other Practices Do the Anti-Discrimination Laws Prohibit?

-The ADEA and other civil rights laws also forbid employers from putting into place practices, job requirements, or other initiatives that, while neutral on their face, have a disparate impact on people 40 years of age or older.
+The ADEA and other civil rights laws also forbid employers from putting into place practices, job requirements, or other initiatives that, while neutral on their face have a disparate impact on people 40 years of age or older.
 Examples of such practices include unjustifiably adding a high lifting and mobility requirement to the job description, which may be more challenging for people over 40 to meet.
 These practices create an unnecessary barrier for applicants to have a fair chance at being hired.

-How to Prove Age Discrimination in the Hiring Process
+How to Prove Age Discrimination in the Hiring Process for Employees Over 40

-Under California law, to prove age discrimination in hiring, you must demonstrate that your age was a “substantial motivating factor” in the employer’s decision not to hire you.
+Under California law, to prove ageism in hiring, you must demonstrate that your age was a “substantial motivating factor” in the employer’s decision not to hire you.
 This means age doesn’t need to be the sole reason, but it played a significant role in the hiring decision.
 To prove age discrimination in the hiring process, you must show that:

 Evidence you can use to support your age discrimination includes: